JoeWoodworker

 The completed platens for a 2 x 4 vacuum bag

-If you are veneering a substrate that is 2" (or more) smaller in length and/or width than the platen, the top platen will cave in around the edges of the substrate while under pressure.
+You may have an issue if your soon-to-be-veneered panel leaves a gap of 2" or more around the border.
+The top platen will cave in around the edges of the substrate while under pressure.
 To remedy this, simply cut a few extra pieces of the substrate material and use them as spacers between the two platens.
 Be sure these spacers are the same thickness as the substrate being glued to the veneer.

 The Platen Concept